alabmeier/hybrid_root_finding_algorithm/README.md

 The algorithm is based on the idea behind Brent's Method, using fast interpolation steps when possible and falling back to bisection when convergence becomes unreliable.

+The project was completed as part of Numerical Analysis coursework at UC Berkeley.

 ## Features

 - Inverse Quadratic Interpolation (IQI)